 Welcome To Shannon's Transitional Kindergarten Class

-The 2021-2022 school year will be Shannon’s first year with NCSA.
-Hailing from Sebastopol in west Sonoma County, Shannon made the move to Nevada County to join our wonderful school.
-She has a Bachelors's degree in Spanish from San Francisco State University and her Multiple Subject Teaching Credential from Sonoma State University.
+The 2021-2022 school year was Shannon’s first year with NCSA.
+Hailing from Sebastopol in west Sonoma County, Shannon made the move to Nevada County to join our school.
+She has a bachelor’s degree in Spanish from San Francisco State University and her Multiple Subject Teaching Credential from Sonoma State University, along with the early childhood education units required to teach transitional kindergarten.
 Shannon has been teaching in the younger grades since her career began in 2016.
 She finds that she is naturally drawn to the younger years, and enjoys their inquisitive and creative nature.
-Having spent her own childhood at a bilingual school, she has a deep love for languages and cultures outside her own.
-She shares this with her students by creating hands-on and experiential learning opportunities, highlighting language arts and multicultural experiences.
+Drawing on her professional experience in Waldorf and Montessori education and her personal experiences in bilingual education, she creates a classroom environment rich in hands-on and experiential learning opportunities, highlighting language arts and multicultural experiences.
 As a certified yoga instructor, she also brings a strong social-emotional program to the classroom where students deepen their connection to themselves, others, and our world.

 Shannon is a mother to her daughter, Onyx.
-When not at school you can find them cooking, crafting, hiking, traveling, gardening, or foraging to name a few.
-As a former performance artist, you can still find Shannon hula hooping, dancing, or going to music events.
+When not at school you can find them cooking, crafting, hiking, traveling, or camping to name a few.
+As a former performance artist, you can still find Shannon hula hooping, dancing, or attending music events.
 She is always looking for opportunities to express her creativity.
-Shannon is thrilled that Onyx will also be joining the NCSA community this year for 2nd grade!
+Shannon and Onyx love being part of the NCSA community!